The scheduling feature is only available on plans above a Pro50.

 Step 1: Choose Your Profile

-Access the scheduler in your dashboard settings.
-The module can also be found in your Table of Contents (left-hand navigation) under Categories Scheduler.
+To start, access the scheduler in your dashboard settings.
+The module is located found in your Table of Contents (left-hand navigation) under Categories Scheduler.

 Step 2.
 Create a Schedule